xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 tokens, as a scanner would do.

-But, even though there is no functional procedure called "Scanner," it still makes sense to separate the scanning functions from the parsing functions.
-So I've created two more units called, amazingly enough, Scanner and Parser.
-The Scanner unit contains all of the routines known as recognizers.
-Some of these, such as IsAlpha, are pure boolean routines which operate on the lookahead character only.
+But, even though there is no functional procedure called `Scanner`, it still makes sense to separate the scanning functions from the parsing functions.
+So I've created two more units called, amazingly enough, `Scanner` and `Parser`.
+The `Scanner` unit contains all of the routines known as recognizers.
+Some of these, such as `IsAlpha`, are pure boolean routines which operate on the lookahead character only.
 The other routines are those which collect tokens, such as identifiers and numeric constants.
-The Parser unit will contain all of the routines making up the recursive-descent parser.
+The `Parser` unit will contain all of the routines making up the recursive-descent parser.
 The general rule should be that unit Parser contains all of the information that is language-specific;
-in other words, the syntax of the language should be wholly contained in Parser.
-In an ideal world, this rule should be true to the extent that we can change the compiler to compile a different language, merely by replacing the single unit, Parser.
+in other words, the syntax of the language should be wholly contained in `Parser`.
+In an ideal world, this rule should be true to the extent that we can change the compiler to compile a different language, merely by replacing the single unit, `Parser`.

 In practice, things are almost never this pure.
 There's always a small amount of "leakage" of syntax rules into the scanner as